Skip to main content

 Configuration File Syntax

-The configuration file uses the same HCL syntax as .tf files, but with different attributes and blocks.
+The configuration file uses the same HCL syntax as .tf and .tofu files, but with different attributes and blocks.
 The following example illustrates the general syntax; see the following section for information on the meaning of each of these settings:

 Code Block